Vipea/project/logbook.md

 ## 14/06
 Found data for fishing methods between 1990 - 2000, and integrated it into my dataset.
 Added axes labels for the fishing methods graph.
 Started re-designing my visualizations to be more story-telling.
 At this point I have a fully working version with all data integrated.

+## 17/06
+Restructured my project to be in a story-telling way.
+Every graph now takes up a full page with interactive scroll links in between, now there is room for text between the graphs.